Kenya Moore Is Expecting First Child With Marc Daly

 There's another Atlanta peach on the way!

-Kenya Moore is pregnant and expecting her first child with husband Marc Daly.
-The reality star appeared the baby news during the Real Housewives of Atlanta: Reunion Part 1 on Sunday night.
+Kenya Moore is expecting her first child with husband Marc Daly.
+The reality star announced the baby news during the Real Housewives of Atlanta: Reunion Part 1 on Sunday night.

-"We will definitely be welcoming a boy or girl in late...this year," admitted the reality star.
+"We will definitely be welcoming a boy or girl in late this year," admitted the reality star to host Andy Cohen.

+When asked how far along she was, Kenya said, "I don't want to talk about the details.
+I am still just very nervous about everything so I just want to get past a safe place."

+When asked if she wants a boy or a girl, the 47-year-old said, "I want a healthy baby."

-The 47-year-old Real Housewives of Atlanta star has long discussed starting a family with Daly, who she wed in a private ceremony in June 2017.
+The RHoA star has long discussed starting a family with Daly, who she wed in a private ceremony in June 2017.

 "I absolutely want children.
 My husband wants children with me and we are working on it," Kenya told E!
 News after being photographed at a fertility clinic in Barbados.
 "I'm hopeful that within the year, I'll have a little one running around."